 Venture capital is a type of equity financing provided by large institutional investors to growing startups in exchange for equity.
 Unlike startup business loans, there are no monthly payments and no outstanding debt for the startup.
 By forfeiting equity, founders lose some control, as investors want a say in the strategic decisions of the company.

-Founders will need to find the right venture capital firm to partner with.
+Founders will need to find the right venture capital firm to partner with and raising venture capital can be challenging.
 They can present their company with a pitch deck, outlining their team, progress, and the opportunity they are seeking funding for.
 Typically, companies will want to have traction with customers and have the potential for high growth.
-Earlier stage companies should consider an SBA startup loan or funding from angel investors instead.

 The potential for high growth varies by industry.
 However, your startup should be in a growing market, have a product that customers love, and be scalable.
 There is no minimum revenue or market share that is required.
 But you should be able to communicate to investors why your company can be 10 to one-hundred times as big in a few years and how you will get there.

 Once you receive funding, investors will help the firm by providing advice and introductions.
 To mitigate some risks and promote the success of their investments, venture capital partners will require a seat on the board of directors.
 This puts them into a position to review and approve major decisions at the company.
-This also means that the founders will have a reduced amount of control over the company.
+This also means that the founders will have a reduced amount of control over the company, a drawback of venture capital.

 How Venture Capital Is Repaid